The Peak District is full of quirky character and oddities. Author Helen Moat reckons she's found some of the best.

 Quirkiest competition: World Championship Hen Racing Competition

-You may not have a thoroughbred racehorse, but you could ‘beg, steal or borrow’ a hen to enter the prestigious World Championship Hen Racing Competition at the Barley Mow pub held on the first Saturday in August annually.
-This may sound like an April Fools, but the race is a very serious business (well sort of).
-The official World Championship Hen Races have taken place in this Derbyshire village since 1992, although the history of hen racing in the area goes back much further when local villages competed against each other using their fowl.
+You may not have a thoroughbred racehorse, but you could ‘beg, steal or borrow’ a hen to enter the prestigious World Championship Hen Racing Competition at the Barley Mow pub, held annually on the first Saturday in August.
+This may sound like an April Fools, but the race is a very serious business (well, sort of).
+The official World Championship Hen Races have taken place in this Derbyshire village since 1992, although the history of hen racing in the area goes back much further to when local villages competed against each other using their fowl.

 (Photo: Spectators look on as the hens compete in this annual race © Richard Bradley)